-Benjamin Schneider is Affiliated Research Scientist at the USC Center for Effective Organizations and Professor Emeritus of Psychology at the University of Maryland where, for many years he was the head of the Industrial and Organizational Psychology program.
+Benjamin Schneider is Professor Emeritus of Psychology at the University of Maryland where, for many years he was the head of the Industrial and Organizational Psychology program.
 He was previously with CEB Talent Management Labs from 2003 – 2016.

 Ben has also taught at Michigan State University and Yale University and for shorter periods of time at Bar-Ilan University (Israel, on a Fulbright); University of Aix-Marseilles (France); Peking University (PRC); and at the Tuck School of Business Administration at Dartmouth College.